Bollington Cross Conservation Area

 provided by Herbert Greg is lower down Bollington Road and is alongside

-to the Moss Brow junction includes Orchard House with its attractive
+close to the Moss Brow junction includes Orchard House with its

-canted bay windows with leaded lights.
-On the opposite side of the
+attractive canted bay windows with leaded lights.
+On the opposite

 Road and adjacent is the former doctor's house and surgery.
 This